2021 information for papers will be published in early September.

 - Teaching Arrangements

-- This paper is taught through lectures and seminars.
+This paper is taught through lectures, seminars and a workshop.

 Adler, R.W.
 (2018) Strategic performance management: accounting for organizational control, Abingdon, UK: Routledge.